basedlsg/Orange-ID-Template/README.md

 - Frontend: React with TypeScript, Vite, Tailwind CSS, Shadcn UI components
 - Backend: Express.js with session management
-- Database: PostgreSQL or SQLite with Drizzle ORM
+- Database: SQLite with Drizzle ORM (PostgreSQL optional)
 - Authentication: OrangeID (via Bedrock Passport)
-- Sessions: express-session with database storage
+- Sessions: express-session with memory/database storage

-## Detailed Setup Guide
+## Setup Guide

-### Universal Setup Script
+### Quick Setup with SQLite (Recommended)

-This template includes a unified setup script that automatically detects your environment and sets up the appropriate database (SQLite or PostgreSQL):
+This template is pre-configured to work with SQLite, which requires zero configuration and works for all Replit users (free and paid):

 1. **Run the Setup Script**:
    ```bash